honerlaw/archived-influx/README.md

 # influx

-A simple pure PHP 7 web server and web socket server.
+A simple pure PHP 7 web server.

+This is no longer being worked on or maintained.
+The idea was to get minimal experience working with pthreads on windows and linux as well as working with php sockets on both windows and linux using pure php.

 ### How to run the server
 1. Make sure you are using the thread safe version of PHP 7+